 Establishing the appropriate amount of compensation is a complicated legal process that requires establishing the expected lifespan of the decedent based on their medical history along with their projected income based on their work history and education.
 An attorney with experience handling wrongful death claims will be familiar with the experts needed to help gather the required proof.

-To schedule a free consultation with an experienced wrongful death attorney, contact Sahar Malek Law, APC in Beverly Hills, CA, today.
+To schedule a free consultation with an experienced wrongful death attorney, contact Sahar Malek Law in Beverly Hills, Los Angeles, CA, today.